 March 26 Camera Movement and Aesthetics with John Koch

-April 21, April 28, May 5, May 12 Dance Film Lab Intensive with Tori Sparks, Kelley Bartnik, and Geoff Ehrlich
+April 21, April 28, May 5, May 12 Dance Film Lab Intensive with Tori Sparks, Kelly Bartnik, and Geoff Ehrlich

 Fall schedule announced at a later date!

 Moderated Screenings are a service provided for artists to get feedback in a constructive setting.
 It brings dance filmmakers together to present raw footage, drafts, works-in-progress and newly finished films to their peers for artist-centered, constructive feedback.
 These sessions are informal showings centered on discussion about the footage being shown, primarily for the artists to get reactions, constructive criticism, and process-related feedback on these works.
 Must be a DFA member or have attended Dance Film Lab to submit your work.
 Submission information listed below.
-At the end of each Dance Film Lab calendar year in December, Moviehouse partners with DFA to curate a screening of works by filmmakers who have attended the lab.
+Dance Film Lab culminates with an end of the year screening in December with works by filmmakers who have attended the lab.

 Member of DFA or have attended DFL